Naturally Daily

 The making process of traditional balsamic vinegar is quite impressive.

-It’s made from Trebbiano, a different type of grapes.
+It’s made from Trebbiano, a different type of grape.
 First, the juice is boiled to about 30% of its original content, and further fermented in a wooden barrel.

 Originally produced in Modena, Italy, balsamic vinegar has become famous worldwide because of its healthy properties.
 [6]